Kamakhya Temple: The Tantric Temple of Mystery and Magic

 Kamakhya Temple Mystery:

-One of the most mysterious things about the Kamakhya Temple is the belief that the goddess Kamakhya menstruates once a year.
-During this time, the temple is closed to devotees for four days.
-The priests claim that the red water that flows from the temple during this time is the goddess’s menstrual blood.
+Perhaps the most mysterious phenomenon that clings to the Kamakhya Temple is that is believed that goddess Kamakhya menstruates once a year.
+During these four days, the temple stays closed for devotees.
+However, the priests claim that the flow of red-colored water present in the temple during the four days is the result of menstruation of goddess.

-• The temple is said to be built over the spot where the goddess Sati’s yoni (genitals) fell after her father, Daksha, performed a yagna (sacrifice) and insulted her husband, Lord Shiva.
+It is believed to have been constructed at the exact location where Goddess Sati’s yoni fell after her father, Daksha, conducted a yagna during which he insulted her husband, Lord Shiva.

-• The temple is home to a natural spring, which is said to have healing properties.
+It is also equipped with a natural spring, held to have healing properties.

-• The temple is also known for its Kamakhya Yantra, which is a Tantric diagram that is said to have powerful mystical powers.
+The temple is also known for its Kamakhya Yantra, which is considered to be a Tantric diagram with powerful mystical powers.

 Read More>> Subramanya Swamy Temple at Tiruttani